Note from the Director of the regional office in Nairobi

 Repeat audits in a number of pilot prisons have demonstrated consistent improvements in compliance with the Mandela Rules and other relevant standards since 2012.

 In 2014, an independent review of the Kenya Programme found that it “has been successful in promoting and supporting change within KPS; which, together with other efforts of KPS itself, has resulted in enhanced recognition and respect for the human rights of prisoners.”

 Concrete examples of reforms made by KPS officers and management include enhanced provision of information to prisoners, improved documentation systems, new medical examination protocols, prohibition of injurious punishments and the implementation of open contact visits for families.

 A special project on assessment and classification of offenders in accordance with the Mandela Rules was launched in 2015, involving both KPS and KPAS as well as the Swedish Prison and Probation Service, and has already resulted in improved decision-making about individual offenders based on risk and need.

 In 2016, the partnership between RWI and KPS was awarded the Correctional Excellence Award for Management and Staff Training by the International Corrections and Prisons Association.

-The Raoul Wallenberg Institute’s programme in Kenya is financially supported by the Swedish International Development Cooperation Agency (Sida).
+Our current cooperation programme in Kenya is financially supported by Swedish Development Cooperation.